 If you would like your child to participate, please fill out both sides of the following permission slip.
 Please attach a check for the amount of $30.00, made payable to WRSD.
 If you are unable to afford this fee, but would still like your child to participate in the production, please contact Mrs. Killeen or Mr. Verrill and we will discuss possible options.

-We will meet on Thursday afternoons (One Tuesday and Wednesday) from 3:00-4:00 in the Cafeteria.
+We will meet on Thursday afternoons (and one tech week in April) from 3:00-4:00 in the Cafeteria.
 We would like to stress that if your daughter or son decides to participate in the production, they are expected to memorize their lines, attend ALL rehearsals, and attend both productions.

 We are very eager to get started and are looking forward to this year’s production.

 actor's line - words making up the dialogue of a play; "the actor forgot his speech" words, speech. dialog, dialogue - the lines spoken by characters in drama or fiction. aside - a line spoken by an actor to the audience but not intended for others on the stage.